ahsan-aziz/Buffer-Overflow/README.md

 ```

-The function "foo()" would look like this in stack:
+The function *foo()* would look like following in stack:

 ![function](https://github.com/azizahsan/Buffer-Overflow/blob/master/function.png?raw=true)

-- **Parameters**: the arguments passed to the function will be pushed first in the stack
+- **Parameters**: the arguments passed to the function will be pushed first in the stack.
-- **Return Address**: when a funcion finishes, it returns back to the callee function and the address of next statement is called return address; in above example when foo() finishes it needs to return back to main() function, and run the statement right next to it, so the address of printf statement would be the return address.
+- **Return Address**: when a funcion finishes, it returns back to the callee function and the address of next statement is called return address; in above example when *foo()* finishes it needs to return back to *main()* function, and run the statement right next to it, so the address of *printf* statement would be the return address.
 Please make sure you understand this as this is very important when we exploit buffer overflow.
-- **Previous Frame pointer**: When a program is loaded to the stack, ESP (Extended Stack Pointer) points to the top of the stack, remember stack grows from higher to lower address so ESP would be pointing to the lowest address in stack.
-We can access other parts of stack with the offset of ESP, e.g. in above example, the ESP would be pointing to the value of y and if value of x needed to be accessed we can add 4-bytes (in 32-bit architecture) in ESP and it would move to value of x.
-Now what if we call a function inside another function/porgram? the stack would grow to accomodate new function and ESP would also move to the top of the stack, and when we return from the function we would no longer able to access the stack segments as we haven't saved current value of ESP anywhere.
+- **Previous Frame pointer**: When a program is loaded to the memory, ESP (Extended Stack Pointer) points to the top of the stack, as stack grows from higher to lower address, the ESP would be pointing to the lowest address in stack.
+We can access other parts of stack with the offset of ESP, e.g. in above example, ESP would be pointing to the value of *y* and if value of *x* needed to be accessed we can add 4-bytes (in 32-bit architecture) in ESP and it would move to value of *x*.
+Now what if we call a function inside another function/porgram? the stack would grow to accomodate new function and ESP would also move to the top of the stack, and when we return from the function we would no longer be able to access the stack segments as we lost the previous value of ESP.
 To solve this problem, we have another register EBP (Extended Base Pointer), this register keeps the copy of ESP or just points to a fixed location in stack.
-We have two registers now, ESP pointing to the top of the stack, it can move freely as needed, and EBP which is pointing to a fixed location and other segments can be accessed with the offset of EBP.
+So, ESP points to the top of the stack and it can move freely as required, and EBP points to a fixed location and other segments can be accessed with the offset of it.
 In this case, when we call another function, we can push the value of EBP into the stack of new function, so that when the function finishes we get back our base pointer.
-The "Previous Frame Pointer" in above example is basically value of EBP from previous/callee function.
+The "Previous Frame Pointer" in above example is basically value of EBP from *main* function.
-- **Local Variables**: next local variables are pushed to stack, the order of the variable is up to the compiler
+- **Local Variables**: next local variables are pushed to stack, the order of the variable is up to the compiler.

 **A Vulnerable Program**
-Now let's see how a vulnerable program looks like and what happens when buffer overflows.

-Following is a vulnerable program (taken from [this book](http://www.cis.syr.edu/~wedu/seed/Book/book_sample_buffer.pdf)):
+Following is a simple vulnerable program (taken from [this book](http://www.cis.syr.edu/~wedu/seed/Book/book_sample_buffer.pdf)):

 ```
 #include <string.h>